 Our projects seek to strengthen local communities around the world through sustainable, community-driven programs.
 In partnership with in-country liaisons, we identify potential and appropriate resource needs, such as skills training and technology to establish local independent industry, housing, market crops, and the development of sustainable land use.
 We then help communities define their focus through a process called Community Visioning, which in part provides the guidance and strategies needed to access resources, including seed or gap funding to accomplish each targeted project.

-Look for status updates soon as we explore leads on potential projects in Nepal.
-We will also be documenting our progress on the Front Porch narrative (coming soon!).
+Look for status updates soon as we explore leads on potential projects nationally and internationally.
+Visit our NARRATIVE to follow our projects.

 Shelter - Haiti